doktorjustice/doktorjustice.github.io/_posts/2016-11-09-trump-lesz-az-elnok.md

 A következő annyira bizarr, hogy félek, hogy félreértettem valamit.
 A Wired már _két nappal a választás előtt_ megkoronázta a statisztika új császárát, aki amúgy elsöprő Clinton győzelmet kiáltott, és nem is túl szerényen.

 >"This year, Wang called the election at 8:55 PM on October 18.
 He promised to eat more than just his hat if Clinton loses: “It is totally over.
 If Trump wins more than 240 electoral votes, I will eat a bug,” Wang tweeted to his 23,000 followers.
-He expects Clinton to receive at least 298 electoral votes."
+He expects Clinton to receive at least 298 electoral votes." <br>
 [2016’s Election Data Hero Isn’t Nate Silver.
 It’s Sam Wang](https://www.wired.com/2016/11/2016s-election-data-hero-isnt-nate-silver-sam-wang/)

 ### A politika és a grafikonok